ibalampanis/sustainable-living/jokes.md

 - Why did the environmentalist refuse to wear leather shoes?
 Because they wanted to be a sole-ful person!\
   (Choosing sustainable fashion options, such as vegan leather, is a sustainable living practice.)

+- Why did the tree hugger refuse to wear animal skins?
+Because it didn't leaf a good environmental footprint!

 I hope these jokes make you smile and encourage you to think about sustainable living!